 Another museum worth visiting in Ílhavo is the Museu Vista Alegre.
 Vista Alegre is a renowned brand of Portuguese ceramics, and this museum holds one of the finest collections of porcelain work in the country.
 During your visit, you’ll learn about the history of Vista Alegre, its production process, and the role of porcelain in Portuguese society along the centuries.
 There are over 30,000 items on display, some dating back to 1824 when the factory opened.
 Besides the exhibition area, the complex also includes a 17th-century chapel, the old worker’s neighbourhood, and a workshop where you can admire the delicate process of hand painting ceramics.

 After wandering around the museums, head to the coast and relax in one of Aveiro’s beaches.
-The closest one is Praia da Barra, located 10 km away from the city, where the Aveiro lagoon meets the ocean.
-On the north end, it has calm waters for bathing, while the southern part is a favourite spot for surfing, and there’s a surf school here if you need a lesson.
+The closest one is Praia da Barra, located 10 km from the city, where the Aveiro lagoon meets the ocean.
+On the north end, it has calm waters for bathing, while the southern part is a favourite spot for surfing.
+There’s a surf school here if you need a lesson.
 Standing at the edge of the beach is the Farol da Barra, which is the tallest lighthouse in Portugal at 62 metres.

 Further down the coast is Costa Nova, an old fishing village famous for its colourful striped cottages known as palheiros.
 It’s where fishermen used to stock their gear, but now they’re mostly used as holiday homes.
 Just opposite the road is the beach of Costa Nova where you can go for a swim.